Swyatoslav/test-server/README.md

 or request was invalid, user will see an error on UI.

+## Launch
-To locally run this app you should has python 3.1x version.
+To launch this app locally you should has python 3.1x version.

-Than you should install the requirements using command
+Then you should install the requirements using command

     pip3 install -r requirements.txt